 Summary: A survey of “good practices” from the REACH (Re-designing Access to Cultural Heritage for a wider participation in preservation, [re-]use and management of European culture) program.

-- Rather than simply celebrating the past and historic cultural heritage, “…care for the past is interlaced with care for the future” (p.
-69), meaning that a link is made between how we care for and celebrate heritage as well as how we celebrate and promote contemporary culture.
+Rather than simply celebrating the past and historic cultural heritage, “…care for the past is interlaced with care for the future” (p.
+69), meaning that a link is made between how we care for and celebrate heritage and how we celebrate and promote contemporary culture.

-- The four pillars meant to serve as the foundation for culture-promotion and -preservation policy are: engagement, sustainability, protection, and innovation (p.
+The four pillars meant to serve as the foundation for policies of culture promotion and preservation are engagement, sustainability, protection, and innovation (p.
 70).

-- Analyzing and measuring participation (using the REACH participatory framework; see pp. 76–77) is an integral part to incorporating participation more into the preservation and communication of cultural heritage (p.
+Analyzing and measuring participation (using the REACH participatory framework; see pp. 76–77) is an integral part to incorporating participation into the preservation and communication of cultural heritage (p.
 76).